1. Jainism was founded by__________.

 Explanation: Jain texts were preserved in Prakrit languages.

-23. The sacred Jain text containing the teachings of Mahavira is:
+23. The sacred Jain text containing the teachings of Mahavira is__________.

 A) Dhammapada